 Savor this Zucchini Frittata over a lazy coffee-scented weekend morning, or enjoy it as a speedy weeknight meal.
 A cinch to throw together and the perfect start - or finish - to your day!
 Looking to clean out the cheese and crisper drawer in your fridge?
 This is your solution.
 You can substitute whatever produce, cheese, and meats you have on hand.

 Frittatas have made a regular appearance in meal plans around our house for a lot of reasons.
-First, as much as I like planning my meals ahead, I get busy and frequently find myself unprepared.
+First, as much as I like planning my meals, I get busy and frequently find myself unprepared.

-This means there are a lot of nights when I am staring into the fridge wondering what the heck I’m going to feed my picky little girl and two teen boys who could put an NFL linebacker to shame with their appetites.
+This means there are many nights when I am staring into the fridge wondering what the heck I’m going to feed my picky little girl and two teen boys who could put an NFL linebacker to shame with their appetites.

 On these nights, frittatas save me.

-The flavor possibilities of are only limited by your creativity, so no one ever complains that we just had this the week before.
-Frittatas are a blank slate that allow you to simultaneously use up whatever you happen to have on hand, and tweak to individual preferences.
+Your creativity only limits the flavor possibilities, so no one ever complains that we just had this the week before.
+Frittatas are a blank slate that allows you to simultaneously use up whatever you happen to have on hand and tweak to individual preferences.

 Best of all?
 They work just as well for breakfast as they do dinner.

 Ingredients for Making This Easy Zucchini Frittata Recipe